aws-neuron/aws-neuron-sdk/release-notes/compiler/neuron-cc/neuron-cc-ops/neuron-cc-ops-mxnet.rst

 .. _neuron-cc-ops-mxnet:

-Neuron Apache MXNet (Incubating) Supported operators
+Neuron Apache MXNet Supported operators
 ====================================================

 To see a list of supported operators for MXNet, run the following command: